dustinpfister/hexo_sitesource/source/_drafts/linux_shebang.md

 #!/usr/bin/env node
 ```

 What is it?
 It's the node.js shebang.
 What's a shebang?
 Well the definition I found for the word "shebang " is "a matter, operation, or set of circumstances."
 The set of circumstances part is what will apply here, it's a way of declaring what environment is being used in a script.
-In my case it is often node.js, but it could be something else if you are say using sh.

 ## Do you need to use the shebang?